 There are only a few poorly developed roads connecting the city with the outside world.
 To get there you will need to take the plane.
 Despite its remote location round trips from the larger European airport hubs via Moscow are available for less than a thousand dollars.
 The flight from Moscow to Yakutsk takes some seven hours and will give you an idea of why Russia is the largest nation in the world.

 Whenever travelling to The Sakha Republic, the city of Yakutsk will be your first destination.
 Yakutsk is the capital of The Sakha Republic and actually a quite modern city that is inhabited by almost 300,000 people.
-You will have no problems with finding modern and comfortable hotels with all the comfort you know from travelling other more developed travel destinations.
+You will have no problems with finding modern and comfortable hotels with all the comfort you know from travelling to other more developed travel destinations.

 Check out – A hotel loved by various travellers – Hotel Sozvezdie in Yakutsk!

 The Sakha Republic is inhabited by a number of indigenous nations with Yakut being the largest of them.
 Hospitality is one of the main traditions of the indigenous nations of Russia’s east.
-To get in touch with their absolutely unique culture you may consider staying at homes of locals instead of booking a hotel.
+To get in touch with their absolutely unique culture you may consider staying at the homes of locals instead of booking a hotel.
 Foreigners are always warmly welcomed by locals.

-Tip – You should be aware that the region is one of coldest inhabited places in the world with temperatures regularly dropping to 50 degrees below zero during winter months.
+Tip – You should be aware that the region is one of the coldest inhabited places in the world with temperatures regularly dropping to 50 degrees below zero during winter months.
 The summer is quite comfortable with temperatures averaging around 25 degrees and not too much rain.

 Pillars on The Lena River Ine The Sakha Republic